Airbnb Self Check-In Using Lockboxes & Key Safes

 Choose a hiding place that’s catered to your property:

-Pulling this off mainly requires a good set of instructions on where to find the key.
+Pulling this off mainly requires a good set of instructions.
 Include a vivid description of the spot, and try to trace the path from the porch of your house to the key’s hiding place.
 Here’s a template to give you an idea of how a set of find-the-key instructions should look: